 all sales are final; we do not accept returns

 any refunds must be initiated by us; chargebacks are considered theft

 we will send a notification email when we purchase your shipping label for your packaged order, so when it's ready to ship, you know as soon as we know

-we are not able to provide updates during order processing beyond these two emails
+we are not able to provide updates during order processing beyond this notification

 any unusual issues affecting handling times will be announced on our website and social media channels

 we don't send instructions for anything that doesn't say it comes with instructions, but there's lots of info at the blog